 Best managed WordPress hosting for businesses with more budget

 In our opinion WP Engine is the gold standard in WordPress web hosting.
 They are quite a bit more expensive than standard shared hosting, but for good reason…with WP Engine you are working with a team of experts dedicated to nothing but WordPress, which is why we use them to host this very site.
 Their service and support is superb and their WordPress hosting infrastructure is specially tuned to ensure WordPress runs fast and smooth.
+They recently launched some killer page performance tools too.

 Managed hosting of this kind isn’t for everyone, but if you are a business and you are prepared to spend a bit more to know your WordPress hosting is in great hands then WP Engine is definitely the place to go.
 Highly recommended.